 When you plan your WordPress structure for SEO, the key is in defining the user’s goals.
 Who are your target users?
 What do they want to find, and what do they expect to see when they’ll open your website?

 You need to think about your goals as well – why do you want to develop your WordPress website?
-What do you want to achieve with it – inform people, sell products, have an industry-related blog, what do you want to do with it?
+What do you want to achieve with it – inform people, sell products, or have an industry-related blog?

 The answers to these questions represent the foundation of your website.
 It’s simply not feasible to continue with the development plan if you can’t define what the goals are.
 The structure of your site will be a mirror image of your website goals.